Inside: DIY garage organization systems that will help you organize your garage on a budget.

 Do you remember how terribly unorganized our garage was a few months back when we started our DIY garage makeover?

 We’d attempted to gather and implement garage organization ideas over the years but kept falling short.
 Our garage had become a dumping ground.
-We had even installed an overhead garage storage system and cabinets but still, everything just ended up in the middle of the garage.
+We’d even installed an overhead garage storage system and cabinets but still, everything just ended up in the middle of the garage.

 So I set a goal to be able to park my car in the garage last year, and I’m well aware that I’m a few months late on that promise to myself, but I didn’t give up.
 And now I literally get a smile on my face every time I pull into my driveway, open my garage door, and pull into our (officially) organized garage!